artsy/artsy.github.io/source/_posts/2012-11-22-friendly-urls-with-mongoid-slug.markdown

 user.posts.find("superfluous-men-cant-get-no-satisfaction")
 ```

 Mongoid-slug is smart enough to figure out whether you're querying by a `Moped::BSON::ObjectId` or a slug.
-Performance-wise the lookup by slug is cheap, as MongoDB arrays are indexed.
+Performance-wise the lookup by slug is cheap: mongoid_slug ensures an index on `_slugs`.
+This all works, of course, because MongoDB builds a B-tree index atop all elements in each `_slugs` array.

 The `find` method will naturally respect Mongoid's `raise_not_found_error` option and either raise `Mongoid::Errors::DocumentNotFound` or return `nil` in the case the document cannot be found.

 Avoiding Too Many Slugs
 -----------------------